...

 • Fiber – Bind to potential carcinogens and toxins in the gut, promoting their elimination from the body [5].
 Also feed beneficial bacteria that support immunity.

-• Anti-inflammatory compounds – Block inflammatory pathways linked to increased cancer risk.
-This includes omega-3 fatty acids and bioactive plant chemicals like curcumin [6].
+• Anti-inflammatory compounds – These bioactive agents block inflammatory pathways strongly linked to increased cancer risk and progression.
+Key examples include omega-3 fatty acids and potent plant chemicals like curcumin [6].

 • Hormone regulators – Maintain proper hormone balance, reducing cell overgrowth.
 Includes lignans in flaxseeds and isoflavones in soy [7].